-When I was a little kid my Mom use to say to me, all the time she use to say to me, "Don’t slurp your soup.”
-And I use to think, “Well, who cares if I slurp my soup?”
+When I was a little kid, my mom used to say to me – all the time she used to say to me – “Don’t slurp your soup.”
+And I used to think, “Well, who cares if I slurp my soup?”
 And then one time I ate with somebody who slurped his soup.
-I didn’t particularly enjoy mine as he was enjoying his.
+I didn’t particularly enjoy mine as he was slurping his.
 And I realized that not slurping my soup had nothing to do with keeping my clothes clean, it had something to do with how much other folks could enjoy their time at the table.
-You see, it’s a little thing that says: “Look, your happiness matters to me so I want to do what makes you happy.”
+Because see, it’s a little thing that says: “Look, your happiness matters to me so, I want to do what makes you happy.”

-And what the idea is he is undisciplined behavior.
-He... this is a person, a man or a woman, who has not the ability to discipline his behavior with others in mind.
+And what the idea is, is he has undisciplined behavior.
+He – this is a person, a man or a woman, who has not the ability to discipline his behavior with others in mind.
 He’s just rude and out of place and overbearing and totally self-centered.
-And this ... there couldn’t been a better definition of the Corinthians.
+And this – there couldn’t been a better definition of the Corinthians.
 They were so rude, for example, they came to the love feast and ate all their food before the people who had none got there.
-They over indulged.
+They overindulged.
 They were like hogs when it came to eating at the love feast.
 Their behavior at the Lord’s Supper was so bad they got drunk, kept taking the cup.
 Women had overstepped the bounds of female propriety before God and the women were taking their veils off and usurping the role of a man in the church and he’s saying: “You are not acting in a becoming way.”
 And the undisciplined, rude conduct of the Corinthian glossolalias had come to the place where it was the antithesis of love.
-Everybody shouting out.
-Everybody talking.
-Everybody trying to get the prominence and nobody considering at all the other.
-And when you do that there’s no love there.
-Love is never rude because loveis always lost in how what it does affects somebody else.
+Everybody shouting out, everybody talking, everybody trying to get the prominence and nobody considering at all the other.
+And when you do that, there’s no love there.
+Love is never rude because love is always lost in how what it does affects somebody else.

-I would say that in the portrait of love, love seeks not its own are the eyes, they're unselfish eyes.
+I would say that in the portrait of love, “love seeks not its own” are the eyes.
+They’re unselfish eyes.
 The windows of the soul show the soul to be selfless.
 And the Corinthians were selfish.
 Oh, they were selfish.
-They were selfish in their spiritual gifts, they ... you know what?
-In fact, if you look at chapter 14 verse 4, and he talks to them about their use of the gifts of tongues, he says: "He that speaks in a tongue edifies himself.”
-And in verse 12 he says: "Seek that you may excel to the edifying of the church, not yourself, even in the area of spiritual gifts, something that was good they had twiste d around and made it a selfish thing.
+They were selfish in their spiritual gifts, they – you know what?
+In fact, if you look at chapter 14 verse 4, and he talks to them about their use of the gifts of tongues, he says, “He that speaks in a tongue edifies himself.”
+And in verse 12 he says, “Seek that you may excel to the edifying of the church” – not yourself.
+Even in the area of spiritual gifts, something that was good, they had twisted around to make it a selfish thing.
 Instead of using their gifts for others, they were using their gifts to build themselves up.
 But love is free from that.
 Love never dwells on itself.

 Some months later the clerk was astonished to receive another visit, doubly astonished because this time the woman was driving the car.
 “I take the flowers to the people myself,” she said with a friendly smile, “at the hospitals.
 You were right.
 It does make them happy and it makes me happy and the doctors don’t know what is making me well but I do.
 I have somebody else to live for.”

-Next time you get upset at home and you get mad, remember this: the reason you’re angry is because you don’t love the person you’re angry at.
-Because when you got angry you said what you shouldn’t have said and you wounded them and the reason you wounded them is because you wanted to wound them.
+Next time you get upset at home and you get mad, remember this: The reason you’re angry is because you don’t love the person you’re angry at.
+Because when you got angry, you said what you shouldn’t have said and you wounded them, and the reason you wounded them is because you wanted to wound them.
 And you know what?
-You decided: "I want my way and I want it the way I want it and if you don’t do it the way I want it I’m going to hurt you.”
-You see, you say things that will never be forgotten.
+You decided “I want my way and I want it the way I want it, and if you don’t do it the way I want it, I’m going to hurt you.”
+You see, you say things that won’t ever be forgotten.
 They leave scars.
 You do things that hurt and injure.
 Love bears all injuries.
 Love receives all injuries.
-Love suffers everything without irritation and without exasperation unless it’s defending God.
+Love suffers everything without irritation and without exasperation – unless it’s defending God.
 But when it comes to self, it takes it.

-Jonathan Edwards, I’ll close with this, third president of Princeton University, one of the greatest preachers of history, had a daughter with an uncontrollable temper.
-A young man fell in love with his daughter and he came and, of course, the young man wouldn’t have known that probably, because, you know, when you’re courting it’s all hearts and flowers, but the young man... the young man fell in love and asked to marry her.
-So he came and he says: "Dr. Edwards, I want to marry your daughter.”
+Jonathan Edwards – I’ll close with this – third president of Princeton University, one of the greatest preachers of history, had a daughter with an uncontrollable temper.
+A young man fell in love with his daughter and he came and, of course, the young man wouldn’t have known that probably, because, you know, when you’re courting it’s all hearts and flowers.
+But the young man fell in love and asked to marry her.
+So he came and he says, “Dr. Edwards, I want to marry your daughter.”
 “You can’t have her,” was the abrupt answer of Jonathan Edwards.
 “But I love her,” the young man said.
 “You still can’t have her,” Edwards repeated.
 “But she loves me,” replied the young man.
 “You still can’t have her.”
 “Why?” he said.
 “Because she’s not worthy of you.”
 “But,” he said, “she’s a Christian, isn’t she?”
 “Yes,” said Edwards, “but the grace of God can live with some people with whom no one else could ever live.”

 Like the lady who said: “I lose my temper, but it’s all over in a minute.”
 So is the atom bomb.

 Thank you, Father, again this morning for ministering to us, to me again.
-I’ve got a long way to go with some of these things, I want You to help me to be the man that You want me to be, treat my wife and my family and my friends and my world, my unsaved neighbors, the way they ought to he treated, the way Jesus would treat them, totally out of love and selflessness.
+I’ve got a long way to go with some of these things.
+I want You to help me to be the man that You want me to be, treat my wife and my family and my friends and my world, my unsaved neighbors, the way they ought to be treated, the way Jesus would treat them, totally out of love and selflessness.
 And I pray that for all these dear people.
-I thank you for all who have come this morning, meet their needs, Lord, in just that special way that You can do it... in Jesus name.
-Amen.
+I thank you for all who’ve come this morning.
+Meet their needs, Lord, in just that special way that You can do it.
+In Jesus name, amen.